gambitph/Stackable/readme.txt

 == Changelog ==

+= 1.13.2 =
+* New: Added modal slider for Premium "Learn More" buttons
+* Fixed: Duplicated notifications can show up.
+* Fixed: Blog Posts block List design shows incorrectly in the editor.

 = 1.13.1 =
 * New: Added news section in the welcome screen
 * New: Added Premium section in the welcome screen